The $50 billion race to save America’s renters from eviction

 Although the CDC ban remains in place, and other judges have upheld it, for Justice Department lawyers, it looks like an increasingly difficult game of whack-a-mole, with each adverse ruling chipping away at the moratorium’s protections.
 The National Association of Home Builders now argues that the CDC ban should not apply to any of its 1,700 or so members, some of whom own thousands of units.

-Tenants are already increasingly subject to the rules of their local jurisdictions, as some have halted eviction proceedings altogether while others allow landlords to file eviction papers or to complete evictions for non-pandemic reasons.
+Tenants are already increasingly subject to the rules of their local jurisdictions, as some have halted eviction proceedings altogether while others allow landlords to file eviction papers or to complete evictions for reasons unrelated to the coronavirus pandemic.

-Landlords also are instituting very different policies from one another, as some are aggressively filing eviction notices against tenants even where local courts are not processing cases, said advocate Jim Baker.
+Landlords also are instituting very different policies from one another, as some are aggressively filing eviction notices against tenants even where local courts are not processing cases, said Jim Baker, an advocate.
 His group, the Private Equity Stakeholder Project, has reviewed thousands of eviction filings nationwide.

 “We have seen dramatically different polices from different landlords,” Baker said.
 He said some appear to be targeting apartment communities predominantly populated by racial minorities, a disparity the Eviction Lab documented.